-The greatest contribution of the Disciples to the progress of the religious world is without question what we have fondly called "Our Plea"-a plea for the union of all the people of God upon a New Testament basis and under the authority and in the spirit of Jesus Christ, who alone is head of the church.
-The conditions that confronted the fathers who made this plea can not be appreciated to-day, so great has been the advance made by Protestant Christianity toward unity.
+The greatest contribution of the Disciples to the progress of the religious world is without question what we have fondly called "Our Plea"-a plea for the union of all the people of God upon a New Testament basis and under the authority and in the spirit of Iesus Chair.
+Jesus Christ, who alone is head of the church.
+The conditions that confronted the fathers who made this plea can not be appropriate the pleasure of the pleasure preciated to-day, so great has been the advance, product to-day, so great has been the vance made by Protestant Christianity to-ward unity.
 Then denominationalism was justified and advocated.
 Sectarianism lifted its head unabashed and stalked brazenly through the church of God.
 It was followed by a horde of associate evils-hatred, envy, competition, rivalry, slander, distrust, deceit, selfishness.
 The whole filthy brood gathered sustenance from a common mother.